MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 1. On the **Create virtual hub** page, on the **Basics** tab, fill in the fields according to your environment.
     - **Region**: Select the region in which you want to deploy the virtual hub.
     - **Name**: The name by which you want the virtual hub to be known.
-    - **Hub private address space**: The hub's address range in Classless Inter-Domain Routing (CIDR) notation.
-The minimum address space is /24 to create a hub.
+    - **Hub private address space**: For this example, use 10.101.0.0/24.
+To create a hub, the address range must be in Classless Inter-Domain Routing (CIDR) notation and have a minimum address space of /24.
-    - **Virtual hub capacity**: Select from the dropdown.
+    - **Virtual hub capacity**: For this example, select **2 Routing Infrastructure Units, 3 Gbps Router, Supports 2000 VMs**.
 For more information, see [Virtual hub settings](/azure/virtual-wan/hub-settings).
     - **Hub routing preference**: Leave as default.
 For more information, see [Virtual hub routing preference](/azure/virtual-wan/about-virtual-hub-routing-preference).
+    - Select **Next : Site to site >**.
 :::image type="content" source="media/how-to-create-remote-network-vwan/vwan-create-new-hub-basics.png" alt-text="Screenshot of the Create virtual hub page, on the Basics tab, with completed fields." lightbox="media/how-to-create-remote-network-vwan/vwan-create-new-hub-basics-expanded.png":::

-1. Proceed to the **Site to site** tab and complete the following fields:
+1. On the **Site to site** tab, complete the following fields:
     - Select **Yes** to create a Site-to-site (VPN gateway).
     - **AS Number**: The AS Number field can't be edited.
-    - **Gateway scale units**: Select the value to align with the aggregate throughput of the VPN gateway being created in the virtual hub.
+    - **Gateway scale units**: For this example, select **1 scale unit - 500 Mbps x 2**.
+This value should align with the aggregate throughput of the VPN gateway being created in the virtual hub.
-    - **Routing preference**: Choose how your traffic routes between Azure and the internet.
+    - **Routing preference**: For this example, select **Microsoft network** for how to route your traffic between Azure and the internet.
 For more information about routing preference via a Microsoft network or Internet Service Provider (ISP), see the [Routing preference](/azure/virtual-network/ip-services/routing-preference-overview) article.
 :::image type="content" source="media/how-to-create-remote-network-vwan/vwan-create-new-hub-site-to-site.png" alt-text="Screenshot of the Create virtual hub page, on the Site to site tab, with completed fields." lightbox="media/how-to-create-remote-network-vwan/vwan-create-new-hub-site-to-site-expanded.png":::

 1. Leave the remaining tab options set to their defaults and select **Review + create** to validate.